opencog/link-grammar/data/ru/tools/README.md

 ```
   time ./make-hash-db.pl
 ```
-This will create the files `rule.db`, `root.db` and `tail.db`.
+This will create the files `para.db`, `root.db`, `rule.db` and
+`tail.db`, as well as several text files: `paradigm-not-used.txt`, `morph-examp.txt` and `ancode-not-defined.txt`.
 It should take about 45 seconds or less to run.
 These are then used to create the link-grammar dictionaries:
 ```
   time ./mkdict.pl